 You still get both of those, but the episodes have taken the time to get some quieter parts in.
 This is important for developing the characters and hopefully each episode gives a slight focus to someone else within the team.
 For now, this was a strong episode aside from the odd disappearance and bright lighted ending.
 I have no idea what's to come next, but I am certainly excited for it.

-Review Done on Guardians of the Galaxy for Xbox One
+Guardians of the Galaxy Review on Xbox One

 Review Code Provided by Sandbox Strat